webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Smoke Testing**
   - Basic testing to verify that the core functionalities of a system are working before more in-depth testing begins.
 - **Scope**
   - project scope: boundaries of project.
-Outlines what work needs to be done and what won't be done to achieve the project's goals.
+Outlines what work will and won't be done.
+  - Deliverables, Task/Activities, Timeline/Milestones, Budget, Quality Standards, Resource, Exclusions.
 - **Starvation**
   - Depriving a process of resources it needs to function effectively, leading to delays, inefficiency, and potential failures.
 - **Statistical Sampling**